gvwilson/sensibleadventures/cloudherd/new.md

 "A-all of what?" she asked, straightening up.

-"My conversation with the good colonel," the tiger rumbled impatiently.
+"My conversation with the good colonel," the tiger said impatiently.
 His tail twitched.
 "He wants Thokmay to be in his little parade this afternoon for Her Highness, but we can't let that happen."

 "Why not?"